holidaycheck/tech-blog/_posts/2019-05-06-browsertools#1-resource-timing-part1.md

 only in developer tools, but also right in the browser itself.
 What you can do with it we leave up to your imagination.

+You want to know more?
+Read [part 2 of this series about "Loading Dependencies"][11].

 [1]: https://developer.mozilla.org/en-US/docs/Web/API/Performance
 [2]: https://developer.mozilla.org/en-US/docs/Web/API/Resource_Timing_API
 [3]: https://www.w3.org/TR/2019/WD-resource-timing-2-20190424/